How To Help a Friend

 Listen and Support

-It's tough to be prepared when a friend tells you that she/he’s been the victim of sexual or relationship abuse.
+It's tough to be prepared when a friend tells you that they been the victim of sexual or relationship abuse.
 Faced with that situation, the worst thing you can do is nothing.
 Remember, you can't rescue your friends or solve their problems.
 You can only provide support.

 - Support and understanding are essential.
 It takes a lot of courage for a survivor to share their experience;

 - Try to provide a safe/non-judgmental environment, emotional comfort, and support for the survivor to express feelings;

-- Let her/him know that she/he can talk with you.
+- Let them know that they can talk with you.
 Listen.
 Don’t rush to provide solutions.

 Believe Your Friend

 The most common reason people choose not to tell anyone about sexual abuse is the fear that the listener won’t believe them.
-People rarely lie or exaggerate about abuse; if someone tells you, it’s because she trusts you and needs someone to talk to.
+People rarely lie or exaggerate about abuse; if someone tells you, it’s because they trust you and needs someone to talk to.

 - People rarely make up stories of abuse.
-It is not necessary for you to decide if she/he was “really hurt.”
-If the survivor says she/he was hurt, that should be enough;
+It is not necessary for you to decide if they were “really hurt.”
+If the survivor says they were hurt, that should be enough;

 - Believe what your friend tells you.
 It may have been difficult for them to talk to you and trust you.

-- Don’t press for details – let your friend decide how much to tell you.
-Ask she/he how you can help;
+- Don’t press for details – let your friend decide how much they want to share.
+Ask them how you can help;

 - Survivors have to struggle with complex decisions and feelings of powerlessness, trying to make decisions for them may only increase that sense of powerlessness.

-- You can be supportive by helping your friend to identify all the available options and then help her/him by supporting their decision making process.
+- You can be supportive by helping your friend to identify all the available options and then help by supporting their decision-making process.

 - The survivor can’t just “forget it” or just move on.
-Recovery is a long term process and each individual moves at his or her own pace.
+Recovery is a long term process and each individual moves at their own pace.

 - Encourage the survivor to seek medical attention, report the assault, and or contact SHARPP.
 Remember, the survivor must ultimately make the decision as to what to do.
-She or he is the experts in their own lives.
+They are the expert in their own lives.
 Don’t push.
 Remember, support your friend’s choices no matter what they decide.